 What is our take-away from this post as singers or students in singing?
 That is what we’re going to find out here.

 The Newly Crowned Miss Universe 2018.
 What We Don’t Know

 Catriona Elisa Magnayon Gray was actually born in Cairns, Queensland, Australia on January 6, 1994, to a Scottish father and Filipino mother.
-She is an Australian-Filipino TV Host, singer, stage actress, model and beauty pageant titleholder.
-Her roots and hometown is Albay, Philippines.
+She is an Australian-Filipino TV Host, singer, stage actress, model, and beauty pageant titleholder.
+Her roots and hometown in Albay, Philippines.

 Her journey to pageantry started when she won Miss Little Philippines in Sydney, Australia when she was only five years old.